Lip Filler Aftercare: Your Day-by-Day Guide

 While you can return to your day-to-day life, you should skip any strenuous workouts for a couple of days.
 Intense exercise increases your heart rate and blood flow, which can worsen swelling and bruising around your lips.
 For best results, avoid activities like running, heavy lifting, or high-intensity interval training for at least 48 hours.
 A gentle walk is perfectly fine, but anything that makes you break a serious sweat should be postponed.
 This is a great excuse to take a rest day and let your body focus on healing.

-Handling Sun Exposure and Skincare
+Protecting Your Lips from Sun and Skincare

 Heat can increase swelling, so it’s wise to avoid high temperatures for the first 24 to 48 hours.
 This includes staying out of direct sun, saunas, steam rooms, and hot tubs.
 When you do go outside, protect your lips with a good SPF lip balm (after the first 24 hours have passed, of course).
 It’s also a good idea to skip very hot or spicy foods for the first day, as they can irritate the sensitive area.
 Taking these precautions helps manage swelling and supports the overall skin rejuvenation process, ensuring your results look amazing.